Pasxsenger/LeetCode-Notes/Two Pointers.md

 ## [88.
 Merge Sorted Array](https://leetcode.com/problems/merge-sorted-array/)

-The point is to iterate through the vectors **from the tail instead of head**.
+The point is to iterate through the vectors **from the tail instead of the head**.

 ### Solution 1 (✅)